jeffaco/msft-updatedns/README.md

 </body>
 </html>

-Select "Use the following DNS server addresses:", enter 10.217.2.6, and click "Advanced":
+Select "Use the following DNS server addresses:", enter 10.217.2.6, along with the backup DNS server 10.195.172.6 and click "Advanced":

 <html>
 <body>